 The loss of attachment figures in childhood (e.g., due to death) or traumatic separations in young adulthood can also trigger attachment anxiety.
 The desire not to have to go through such intense emotional pain again is quite understandable.
 This is expressed by avoiding relationships: "If I don't love anymore, I can't experience loss."

 Being in a relationship requires making compromises.
-Some people are not willing to do this.
-They are downright afraid that their own life plans might be boycotted by their partner's ideas about the future.
-Sometimes this concern is not so unfounded: Let's take the delicate topic of wanting children as an example.
+Some people are not prepared to do this.
+They are downright afraid that their own Life plans could be boycotted by the partner's ideas about the future.
+Sometimes this concern is not so unfounded: Let's take the sensitive issue of the desire to have children as an example.

 A man who is very focused on his career often feels the fear that, as a family man, he will no longer be able to make such good progress in his job.
 In this case, fulfilling his partner's wish for a family would be tantamount to giving up himself: what is important to him would no longer be possible in his mind.
 Whether this corresponds to reality remains to be seen.
 The fears and experiences from one's own childhood are decisive.